 Accounting Requirements

 The grantee must maintain a generally accepted accounting system that accurately reflects fiscal transactions.
 The accounting system must provide an adequate audit trail, including original source documents, such as receipts, progress payments, invoices, purchase orders, timecards, cancelled checks, etc. The accounting system must document the total cost of the project.
 The grantee must maintain accounting records for one year following the duration of the Project Performance Period or after final disposition of any disputed audit findings.
 Grantees are required to keep source documents for all expenditures related to each grant for at least three years following Project completion and one year following an audit.

+Authorized Signer

+If selected for funding, a grant agreement (‘Agreement’) will be developed.
+Each party to the Agreement must represent and warrant that the execution, delivery, and performance of the Agreement have been duly authorized by all necessary action of the entity they represent, and that the person executing the Agreement on its behalf has the full capacity to bind that entity.
+At the EMC’s request, the Grantee must provide the EMC with evidence satisfying EMC that the execution, delivery, and performance of the Agreement have been authorized by all necessary organizational action by Grantee.

 PAYMENT OF GRANT FUNDS